Likelihood methods for CMB experiments: Conclusions

 The aim of this review is to bring together and summarise a large amount of information related to a crucial aspect of CMB data analysis.
 The final scope is to provide a handy, yet self-consistent document to those who are approaching the field and those who are interested in learning some basic aspects of the field, and help them to navigate the vast literature produced over the past decades on these topics.
 If you have gone so far in your reading, we hope to have reached, at least partly, our goal.

 \paragraph{Acknowledgments} {The authors would like to thank D. Poletti for useful discussions.
 We acknowledge support from the ASI grant 2016-24-H.0 COSMOS ``Attivit\`a di studio per la comunit\`a scientifica di cosmologia''.
 MG acknowledges support by Argonne National Laboratory (ANL).
-ANL's work was supported by the DOE under contract W-7405-ENG-36.
-ML acknowledges support from INFN through the InDark and Gruppo IV fundings.
-LS acknowledges support from the postdoctoral grant from Centre National d'\'Etudes Spatiales (CNES).
+This work was supported by the U.S. Department of Energy, Office of Science, under contract number DE-AC02-06CH11357.
+ML and MM acknowledge support from INFN through the InDark and Gruppo IV fundings.
+MM is supported by the program for young researchers ``Rita Levi Montalcini'' year 2015.
+LS acknowledges support from the ERC-StG ``ClustersXCosmo'' grant agreement 716762, and from the postdoctoral grant from Centre National d'\'Etudes Spatiales (CNES).
+LC received funding from the European Union's Horizon 2020 research and innovation programme under grant numbers 776282.